 What Style of Home Decor is Best for Travertine?

 If you think Mediterranean is a good style for travertine, you’re right.
 If you said lush, luxurious, high-end homes, you’re also right.
 If you say Spanish villa, contemporary, high-rise condo, small townhouse, or any other type of home, you will be right again.
-Travertine is a versatile tile that complements any home, thanks to its natural coloring and multiple styles, grades, and cuts.
+Travertine is a versatile natural stone tile that complements any home, thanks to its natural coloring and multiple styles, grades, and cuts.

 Because travertine has been around for so long, it’s been used in ways you might not have thought possible.
 In ages past, it was used to build castles in Germany and bath houses in Rome.
 But don’t think it’s a material of the distant past, either.
 You can also find it in the lobby of the Sears Tower and in Singapore as the main design feature, as well as material, of an amazing Italian-inspired home.